 Throughout the history of sport there have been some incredible sporting families, the Mannings in NFL, baseball’s Boone lineage, the Williams sisters dominating all before them in tennis and the Italian Maldini clan to name but a few.
 However, none of these surely match the extraordinary achievements of Scots Tom Morris Senior and Tom Morris Junior.

-Young Tom Morris, like his father, was an exceptional golfer and is to this day still the youngest ever winner of a major championship, at the age of 17 he claimed the first of his 4 straight Open titles.
-151 years on, he still holds the record of being the only man to win 4 Open Championships in a row.
+Young Tom Morris, like his father, was an exceptional golfer and is to this day still the youngest ever winner of a major championship, at the age of 17 he claimed the first of his four straight Open titles.
+151 years on, he still holds the record of being the only man to win four Open Championships in a row.

 Winning a golfing major at 17 is an incredible feat, but what makes his first title even more remarkable is that Young Tom had to come from behind to beat his father to be crowned Champion Golfer of the Year for 1868.
 Morris Jrn had clearly been well schooled by his father on his home course of Prestwick, as he hit a remarkable final round of 49, over the course of 12 holes, to overturn his father’s lead and take the championship by 3 strokes.